textX/Arpeggio/docs/index.rst

 This class is a list like structure that holds the results of semantic evaluation from the children parse tree nodes (analysis is done bottom-up).

-In the ``calc.py`` example a semantic analysis will evaluate the expression.
+In the `calc.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/calc.py>`_ example a
+semantic analysis (``CalcVisitor`` class) will evaluate the expression.
 The parse tree is thus transformed to a single numeric value that represent the result of the expression.

-In the ``robot.py`` example a semantic analysis will evaluate robot program (transform its parse tree) to the final robot location.
+In the `robot.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/calc.py>`_ example a
+semantic analysis (``RobotVisitor`` class) will evaluate robot program (transform its parse tree) to the final robot location.

 Semantic analysis can do a complex stuff.
-For example, see ``peg_peg.py`` example where the PEG parser for the given language is built using semantic analysis.
+For example, see `peg_peg.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/peg_peg.py>`_ example where the PEG parser for the given language is built using semantic analysis.

 SemanticResults